GA-repos/HTML-and-CSS/readme.md

 #### Images

-If there's anything people like more than lists, it's pictures.
+If there's anything people like more than lists, it's images.

-Pictures are **empty elements** meaning that they cannot logically have children and so are represented in HTML with a single, self-closing element.
+Images are **empty elements** meaning that they cannot logically have children and so are represented in HTML with a single, self-closing element.
 Some people put a slash at the end of empty elements but it is unnecessary.

 ```html